nodejs/node-v0.x-archive/doc/api/dns.markdown

 is either the integer 4 or 6 and denotes the family of `address` (not necessarily the value initially passed to `lookup`).

+On error, `err` would be an instanceof `Error` object.
+Keep in mind that `err.errno` will be set to ENOENT not only when the domain does not exist but also when the lookup failes in other ways such as no available file descriptors.

 ## dns.resolve(domain, [rrtype], callback)